Services

 ## Add / remove subscribers to a service

-Subscribers will automatically receive incident updates when the **Send notifications** option is selected during incident updates.
+Subscribers will automatically receive notifications when the **Send notifications** option is selected on a status update.
 There are two ways to subscribe users to a service

 1. Users can add / remove themselves as subscribers